threefoldfoundation/info_sdk/src/5_admin/chatflows/solutions/solution_expose/solution_expose.md

 ![Choose solution](solution_expose_choose_solution.png)

-3. In case the solution kind is not kubernetes or minio you get to pick which port you would like to expose
+3. Pick the ports you would like to expose for your solution typically this will be your https and http ports (443, 80)

 ![Choose port](solution_expose_choose_port.png)